DouglasYu/ECE385final_CNN/README.md

 ### Reference

-Part of the camera-related code was written with reference to (other projects)[http://www.dejazzer.com/eigenpi/digital_camera/digital_camera.html].
+Part of the camera-related code was written with reference to [other projects](http://www.dejazzer.com/eigenpi/digital_camera/digital_camera.html).